Love and Rockets (band)

-Love and Rockets are an English rock band formed in 1985 by former Bauhaus members Daniel Ash (vocals, guitar and saxophone), David J (bass guitar and vocals) and Kevin Haskins (drums and synthesisers) after that group split in 1983.
+Love and Rockets is an English rock band formed in 1985 by former Bauhaus members Daniel Ash (vocals, guitar and saxophone), David J (bass guitar and vocals) and Kevin Haskins (drums and synthesisers) after that group split in 1983.
 Ash and Haskins had recorded and performed in another band, Tones on Tail, between 1982 and 1984.
-Love and Rockets' fusion of underground rock music with elements of pop music provided an early catalyst for alternative rock.
-They released seven studio albums before breaking up in 1999 and reformed briefly in 2007 for a few live shows, before splitting again in 2009.

-They are perhaps best known for their 1989 single "So Alive", which reached No. 3 on the Billboard Hot 100 chart.
+Love and Rockets's style is a fusion of underground rock music with elements of pop music.
+Their 1989 single "So Alive" reached No. 3 on the Billboard Hot 100 chart.
+They released seven studio albums before breaking up in 1999, and reformed briefly in 2007 for a few live shows before splitting again in 2009.
+They reformed in 2023 and announced several tour dates.

 History

 The band's name was taken from the comic book series Love and Rockets by the Hernandez brothers.
 Gilbert Hernandez later referred to the confusion caused by this in his book Love and Rockets X, as there were several different bands named "Love and Rockets" for a period.

-Despite their previous band's status as a gothic rock act, Love and Rockets moved towards a slightly brighter and more pop-influenced sound, as demonstrated by their first minor hit being a cover of the Motown classic "Ball of Confusion" (reached #18 on the Canadian charts in January 1986).
-Their first studio album, 1985's Seventh Dream of Teenage Heaven (1985).
+Despite their previous band's status as a gothic rock act, Love and Rockets moved towards a slightly brighter and more pop-influenced sound, as demonstrated by their first minor hit, a cover of the Motown classic "Ball of Confusion" (reached #18 on the Canadian charts in January 1986).
+Their first studio album was 1985's Seventh Dream of Teenage Heaven (1985).
 Their second album, 1986's Express, continued in the same vein, adding even more of a pop feel to the mix.
 It included the dance hit "Yin and Yang (The Flowerpot Man)".
 The 1987 follow-up, Earth, Sun, Moon, had a more acoustic sound and spawned the minor hit "No New Tale to Tell".
 The following year, they released the single "The Bubblemen Are Coming" under the alias The Bubblemen.
+A music video was also produced.
+It was issued by Beggars Banquet Records in several format variations, including additional tracks "Bubblemen Rap", "Bubblemen Rap (Dub Version)" and "Bees".
+A brief excerpt of "The Bubblemen are Coming!" appeared in the Love and Rockets videos "No New Tale to Tell" and "Yin and Yang (The Flowerpot Man)".

-In 1989 the band released their self-titled album, which presented a more AOR sound.
-The second single from the album was the T. Rex-inspired song "So Alive", which became a hit, reaching No. 3 on the Billboard Hot 100, a feat no Bauhaus-related band or artist has achieved before or since.
+In 1989, the band released their self-titled album, which presented a more AOR sound.
+The second single from the album was the T. Rex-inspired song "So Alive", which became a hit and reached No. 3 on the Billboard Hot 100, a feat no Bauhaus-related band or artist has achieved before or since.